JonathanWilbur/asn1.rs/x690/README.md

 - [ ] Convert `OSString` directly to `BMPString` on Windows?
 - [ ] More efficient `BMPString` and `UniversalString` methods

+## Notes

+I decided that there were not enough uses cases for `SmallVec` to justify it, even as a feature flag.
+Most things stored in a dynamically-allocated array in this library are too large to fit in a `SmallVec`.

 ## AI / LLM Usage Statement

 All but a small fraction of the code in this library was produced by a human;